Convex bodies associated to actions of reductive groups: Multiplicity convex body and Duistermaat-Heckman measure

 \subsection{Fujita approximation for Duistermaat-Heckman measure}

-The Fujita approximation theorem in the theory of divisors state that the so-called volume of a big divisor can be approximated arbitrarily closely by the self-intersection numbers of very ample divisors (see \cite{Fujita}, \cite{Lazarsfeld}).
-In \cite{Lazarsfeld-Mustata} it is shown that this theorem can be deduced from a statement about semigroups and it is extended to certain class of graded linear series.
+The Fujita approximation theorem in the theory of divisors states that the so-called volume of a big divisor can be approximated arbitrarily closely by the self-intersection numbers of very ample divisors (see \cite{Fujita}, \cite{Lazarsfeld}).
+In \cite{Lazarsfeld-Mustata} it is shown that this theorem can be deduced from a statement about semigroups of integral points and it is extended to a large class of graded linear systems.
 Motivated by \cite{Lazarsfeld-Mustata}, in \cite{Askold-Kiumars-Newton-Okounkov} an abstract version of this theorem is proved for general semigroups of integral points.
-This then gives a Fujita type approximation theorem for graded algebras from which the authors conclude an extension of the Fujita approximation theorem of Lazarsfeld-Mustata for arbitrary graded linear series.
+This then gives a Fujita type approximation for graded algebras which in turn implies {a slight extension} of the Fujita approximation theorem of Lazarsfeld-Mustata to arbitrary graded linear systems.

-Now we apply Theorem \ref{th-Fujita-D-H-semigroup} to prove a version of Fujita approximation theorem for the Duistermaat-Heckman measure of graded $G$-algebras.
-That is, we prove that the Duistermaat-Heckman measure of a graded $G$-algebra can be approximated arbitrarily closely by the Duistermaat-Heckman measures of $G$-algebras of type $A_L$ for finite dimensional invariant subspaces $L$.
+Now we apply Theorem \ref{th-Fujita-D-H-semigroup} to prove a version of {the Fujita approximation theorem} for the Duistermaat-Heckman measures of graded $G$-algebras.
+That is, we prove that the Duistermaat-Heckman measure of a graded $G$-algebra can be approximated arbitrarily closely by the Duistermaat-Heckman measures of the $G$-algebras of type $A_L$ for finite dimensional invariant subspaces $L$.
 This will follow from the analogous statement (Theorem \ref{th-Fujita-D-H-semigroup}) for semigroups.
+In the case of algebra of sections of $G$-line bundles, it implies that the Duistermaat-Heckman measure of a $G$-line bundle can be approximated arbitrarily closely by that of very ample $G$-line bundles.
+(The Duistermaat-Heckman measures of very ample line bundles are the usual ones defined by symplectic geometry, i.e. regarding $X$ as a $K$-Hamiltonain space, see Remark \ref{rem-DH-measure-proj-G-var} .)